Concrete Patio Cleaning in Chicago, IL

 Common Chicago patio problems

-• Green algae in shade and low spots
+• Green algae growth in shaded areas and low spots

-• Rust stains from metal furniture and planters
+• Rust stains from metal furniture, railings, and planters

 What a proper clean solves